-As previously indicated, the College intends to be in compliance with the Customer Service Standard, as required under the Accessibility for Ontarians with Disabilities Act (the "AODA") which came into force on January 1, 2012.
+As previously indicated, the College is in compliance with the Customer Service Standard, as required under the Accessibility for Ontarians with Disabilities Act (the "AODA") which came into force on January 1, 2012.

 As a note, the building in which the College is located, meets the majority of the City of Toronto Accessibility Design Guidelines.